INL/BlackLab/doc/technical/design/plan-relations.md

 Of course, we also want to run more complex queries that combine several relations.
 There's two common ways to combine relations: two relations involving the same word, and two transitive relations.
 Examples:

 - Find verbs where "man" is object and "dog" is subject.
 In other words, we're looking for a word that is the source for two specific relations.
-Visually:     `man <--o-- X --s--> dog `
+Visually:     `man <-o- X -s-> dog `
 - Find subjects where its verb is "bite" and that verb has "man" as its object.
 In other words, we're looking for a word that is the target for a word that is itself the source for another relation.
-Visually: `man <--o-- bite --s--> X`
+Visually: `man <-o- bite -s-> X`

 In the first case, we can search for both relations, and find matches between them based on their source positions.